 I was told that my child's blood lead level was "negative" the last time that I had him/her tested.
 Should I have him/her re-tested?

 Ask your physician for the specific result of the last blood test.
-If the number was higher than 5 ug/dL, testing should be repeated to confirm.
-Having blood drawn from your child’s vein is more accurate than a finger stick test.
-Make sure other children under 6 years of age, developmentally delayed children, and pregnant women get tested as well.
+If the number was higher than five micrograms per deciliter (5 µg/dL), testing should be repeated to confirm.
+Having blood drawn from your child’s vein is more accurate than a finger-stick test.
+Make sure other children under six years of age, developmentally delayed children, and pregnant women get tested as well.

 For more information regarding understanding your child's blood lead level, click here.